ysj1173886760/paper_notes/README.md

 [PingCAP](https://github.com/pingcap/awesome-database-learning)
 [AwesomeDistributedSystems](https://github.com/theanalyst/awesome-distributed-systems)

-If you have questions while reading those paper, welcome to contact me and have a discussion.
+If you have questions while reading those paper, feel free to contact and have a discussion with me.
+I'm interested in digging details on those papers with others.

 Happy Reading!